NicoleLehmeyer/PUSH_SWAP/README.md

   <br>
   <br>
   <b>Requirements:</b><br><br>
-  The program must sort a list of integers in ascending order, using the allowed 'moves' to organise the integers across two stacks, 'stack a' and 'stack b'.<br><br>
+  The program must sort a list of integers in ascending order, using the allowed 'moves' to organise the integers across two stacks, <b>'stack a'</b> and <b>'stack b'</b>.<br><br>
-  The integers to be sorted must be firstly placed in 'stack a', with the first argument at the top of the stack.<br><br>
+  The integers to be sorted must be firstly placed in 'stack a', with the first argument at the top of the stack. 'stack b' begins empty.<br><br>
   The sort is to be completed within the maximum number of operations:<br>
   - Sort 3 values in <= 3 operations<br>
   - Sort 5 values in <= 12 operations<br>